 Being part of a dance school requires social skills.
 Being able to work together in a team, not only with friends but maybe people you don’t get on with is a life skill.

 Our girls have built amazing friendships with other kids at their dance school.
-In fact some of their best friends we made there and they don’t go to the same regular school during the day.
-A shared passion is a great bedrock to a friendship.
+In fact, some of their best friends are through dance and they don’t go to the same school during the day.
+A shared passion is a great bedrock to a great friendship.

 4) Health & fitness